ramirez-alberto/web_notes/angular.md

 ## Angular HTTP Client
     import the HttpClientModule inside the app.module.ts and  place it inside the imports array, make a wrapper for CRUD request, Create,Update must provide a body and headers.
 If you receive a response object must createa strongly typed HTTP method, like http.put<Model>(values)
+    * Handle errors on HTTP request
+        You can pipe the error response with pipe( catchError(handleErrors) ), the handleError function must return an Observable of the same type as the response.
+        With tap() you can make something with the response.
+Syntax> pipe(tap(),catchError())

-    + Subscription on the HTTP Calls wrapper functions need a subscription, and these function not be executed until we call the subscribe function.   this.repo.getOwners('api/owner').subscribe(lambda)
+    * Subscription on the HTTP Calls wrapper functions need a subscription, and these function not be executed until we call the subscribe function.   this.repo.getOwners('api/owner').subscribe(lambda)

 ## Angular Services
 https://angular.io/guide/providers